Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

 ax apps ls --local localhost
 ```

-As you don’t need to configure this app, you can directly start it
+As you will see the app is deployed, but `stopped`, so let's start it with this command:

 ```
 ax apps start --local com.actyx.sample-docker-app localhost
 ```

 If you still have the webview app open running in dev mode in your browser, you should see the ping messages appear in there.
 The two apps are so far served by the same ActyxOS node.

-In order to make this sample fully distributed you can either start another ActyxOS node on a different computer (by repeating the ActyxOS steps above), or you can continue with an Android device.
+In order to make this sample fully distributed you can either start another ActyxOS node on a different computer (by repeating the ActyxOS steps above), or you can continue with an Android device as we will do here.

 ### ActyxOS on Android